NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 PaleoThe premise of the paleo diet is that we should only be eating foods that humans in the Paleolithic period could have been eating.
 It prohibits grains, dairy, some oils, potatoes, sugar, salt and processed foods.
 Who is this diet recommended for?It is marketed for weight loss and wellness.
 What are the benefits?Eating fewer processed foods and avoiding added sugars is a good idea for almost everyone.What should those who try this be careful of?This diet restricts some very healthy foods that can be a great source of fiber, protein, vitamins, minerals, prebiotics and probiotics.
 As an example, there is a lot of research to suggest that eating legumes like beans and lentils, whole grains and fermented dairy like kefir and yogurt is beneficial to gut health and health in general.Is this diet recommended by dietitians?Dietitians will recommend eating less sugar and processed foods but will not generally recommend restricting whole food groups without a medical reason.

 DASHIt is an eating pattern that emphasizes vegetables, fruits, legumes, nuts, fish and limited red meat.
 It is low sodium, high in potassium and high in fiber.
 Who is this diet recommended for?Anyone.
 The DASH diet has a lot of research showing it can be used to treat high blood pressure.
-It is a generally health meal pattern that can be adopted to different food preferences.
-What are the benefits?Lower blood pressure, can be used for weight loss with portion control.
+It is a general health meal pattern that can be adapted to different food preferences.
+What are the benefits?Lower blood pressure can be used for weight loss with portion control.
 What should those who try this be careful of?People with kidney disease will need to discuss how to adapt this diet to their specific needs with a dietitian.
 Is this diet recommended by dietitians?Yes, highly recommended!

 Raw FoodThis diet claims that cooking food destroys nutrients and enzymes in your food so your food should all be raw.
 Emphasizes eating a lot of organic fruits and vegetables, nuts, seeds, sprouted grains, unpasteurized dairy and some raw eggs and meat.Who is this diet recommended for?Someone with careful attention to food safety.What are the benefits?It promotes eating a lot of fresh foods, including a lot of fruits and vegetables.
 Some nutrients, namely vitamin C, are destroyed by cooking.
 However; many foods that are usually eaten fresh contain vitamin C, like oranges, melon, red pepper and kiwi.
 What should those who try this be careful of?Eating unpasteurized dairy, raw eggs and raw meat increases the risk for foodborne illness.
 Pregnant women and anyone with a decreased immune system should avoid raw dairy, eggs, fish and meat.
 Is this diet recommended by dietitians?It’s probably okay.
 It would be very labor intensive to follow it strictly, so might not be a good sustainable plan.
 However; increasing fresh fruits and vegetables is almost always a good idea, but some foods are actually better digested when cooked.
 Most dietitians tend to recommend a mix of raw and cooked foods as part of a balanced diet.